magneticio/vamp.io/content/documentation/api/api-reference.md

 ## Escalations

-Please check the notes on using [pagination](/documentation/api-reference/#pagination) and [json and yaml content types](/documentation/api-reference/#content-types) on how to effectively use the REST api.
+See [using the Vamp API](/documentation/api/using-the-api) for details on pagination, json and yaml content types and effective use of the API

 ### List escalations